 The original fiberglass sheathing lasted 15 years, even through one hurricane, "Gloria".
 The first layer did develop insignificant sealant leaks due to the simple linseed oil based sealant used, (@ 30 cents per tube).
 The fiberglass used was not the premium grade and at some year between, we "painted" it with a special resin, sold by the fiberglass manufacturer.
 I mounted a regular paint roller on to a 16 ft. pole and laboriously painted most all dome surfaces.
 Reaching from the ground and from the deck on top.
 This "cemented" all the loosening fibers where the original resin had worn away.

 I have been asked: what is the best translucent material.
 Durable translucency in a flexible sheet material has not been available to my knowledge, at acceptable prices.
 Perhaps it is because transparency is attempted by the industry, which is more technically difficult to achieve.
 Transparency adds very little benefit, from my perspective.
 Insulating-translucency alone is the essential characteristic needed.
 Insulation is also difficult to obtain, at reasonable cost for building housing.
 My exploration of this building experience seemed very worthwhile, despite hardships.
-One day durable translucency in a flexible sheet might be achieved.
+One day durable translucency in a flexible sheet (to accommodate compound curvature), might be achieved by humanity.

 The down stairs (vertical, cylindrical wall), is ferrocement, built in 1976.
 I was very interested in ferrocement at first, but have now begun exploring a new synergy of ferrocement, concrete and old masonry methods.
 (Curved construction is also key in this study.)